 With Dolby.io, they got an audio integration that delivers the best sound to their patient calls.
 Doctors can now hear their patients’ symptoms correctly and improve their care by providing the correct diagnosis.

 VEED is a popular online video editing platform.
 Their mission is to make the video editing process as simple as possible for their users and enable them to set up professional videos in less time.

 They realized that most video editing platforms were neglecting audio as part of their product roadmap.
 As a result, they started using Dolby.io to offer users exceptional audio features and stand out from the crowd.

 “Having really powerful audio cleaning, equalization, and audio enhancement technology is something no one else in their industry is offering,” says Sabba Keynejad, CEO of VEED. “[It’s what] really set us apart from the pack.”

 Within only 20 minutes of integration, they improved their one-click audio enhancement with our APIs.
 Without Dolby.io, the audio enhancement process would have taken much longer.

 “I don’t think we would have gotten around to adding this sort of functionality for a couple of years,” says Sabba.
 “It means we can just get on building a great product, and not have to worry about what’s actually going on behind the scenes.”

 Offer Users the Highest Quality Audio That They Deserve

 If communication is an essential component of your product, you can’t build a user experience that customers love without high-quality audio.
 It’s vital for optimizing the user experience and standing out from the crowd.

-Whether you want to step up your real-time communication experiences with Interactivity APIs or improve pre-recorded content audio with Media Processing APIs, Dolby.io is here to help.
+Whether you want to step up your real-time communication experiences with Communications APIs or improve pre-recorded content audio with Media APIs, Dolby.io is here to help.
 Sign up for a free trial today and see for yourself!